stdombek/docs/content/en/docs/Users/_index.md

 ### Refunds to process manually report

 The Refunds to process manually report is a report that provides library administration with a list of patrons requiring refunds.
 It is available for download as a comma-separated values (CSV) file.
-Fee/fine owners must be set up in your FOLIO instance in order to create a Refunds to process manually report.
+Fee/fine owners must be set up in your FOLIO instance in order to create a **Refunds to process manually report**.
 See [Settings \> Users \> Owners](../settings/settings_users/settings_users/#settings--users--owners) for more information.

 To create a **Refunds to process manually report**: